 Increased intracellular zinc concentrations efficiently impair the replication of a number of RNA viruses.1 Zinc has been shown to enhance cytotoxicity and induce apoptosis when used in vitro with a zinc ionophore (e.g., chloroquine).
 Chloroquine has also been shown to enhance intracellular zinc uptake in vitro.2 The relationship between zinc and COVID-19, including how zinc deficiency affects the severity of COVID-19 and whether zinc supplements can improve clinical outcomes, is currently under investigation.
-Zinc levels are difficult to measure accurately, as zinc is distributed as a component of various proteins and nucleic acids.3 See ClinicalTrials.gov for more information about ongoing studies.
-The results that are currently available from clinical trials do not provide consistent or compelling evidence of a clinical benefit of zinc for the treatment or prevention of COVID-19.
+Zinc levels are difficult to measure accurately, as zinc is distributed as a component of various proteins and nucleic acids.3 The results that are currently available from clinical trials do not provide consistent or compelling evidence of a clinical benefit of zinc for the treatment or prevention of COVID-19.

 The recommended dietary allowance for elemental zinc is 11 mg daily for men and 8 mg daily for nonpregnant women.4 The doses used in registered clinical trials for patients with COVID-19 vary between studies.

-Long-term zinc supplementation can cause copper deficiency with subsequent reversible hematologic defects (i.e., anemia, leukopenia) and potentially irreversible neurologic manifestations (i.e., myelopathy, paresthesia, ataxia, spasticity).5-7 The use of zinc supplementation for durations as short as 10 months has been associated with copper deficiency.3 In addition, oral zinc can decrease the absorption of medications that bind with polyvalent cations.4 Because zinc has not been shown to have a clinical benefit and may be harmful, the Panel recommends against using zinc supplementation above the recommended dietary allowance for the prevention of COVID-19, except in a clinical trial (BIII).
+Long-term zinc supplementation can cause copper deficiency with subsequent reversible hematologic defects (i.e., anemia, leukopenia) and potentially irreversible neurologic manifestations (i.e., myelopathy, paresthesia, ataxia, spasticity).5-7 The use of zinc supplementation for durations as short as 10 months has been associated with copper deficiency.3 In addition, oral zinc can decrease the absorption of medications that bind with polyvalent cations (e.g., fluoroquinolones, HIV integrase inhibitors, tetracyclines).4 Because zinc has not been shown to have a clinical benefit and may be harmful, the Panel recommends against using zinc supplementation above the recommended dietary allowance for the prevention of COVID-19, except in a clinical trial (BIII).

 In a double-blind, multicenter trial in Tunisia, nonhospitalized and hospitalized adults with COVID-19 were randomized within 7 days of symptom onset to receive elemental zinc 25 mg orally twice daily (n = 231) or matching placebo (n = 239) for 15 days.8 Approximately 20% of these patients had received a COVID-19 vaccine prior to enrollment.
 During the study, none of the patients received antiviral drugs and <40% received corticosteroids.

 The primary outcome was a composite of death due to COVID-19 or intensive care unit admission within 30 days of randomization.
-The study reported that 24 patients (10.4%) in the zinc arm and 40 patients (16.7%) in the placebo arm met the primary outcome (OR 0.58; 95% CI 0.33–0.99; P = 0.04).
-However, this study has several limitations.
+This study has several limitations.
 The study enrolled both nonhospitalized and hospitalized patients, and it is difficult to compare the results for these populations.
 In addition, only some patients received standard of care treatments.
-There were also discrepancies in the data summarized in the text and figures of the published paper.
-Lastly, it is unclear why the composite outcome occurred at a much higher rate in nonhospitalized patients (26%) than in hospitalized patients (5%).
-Together, these limitations make it difficult to interpret the results of this study and apply these findings to the current populations with COVID-19 in the United States.
+There were also numerous and substantial inconsistencies in the data presented in the published paper.9,10 Together, these limitations make it difficult to interpret the results of this study and apply these findings to the current populations with COVID-19 in the United States.

-In a randomized clinical trial that was conducted at 3 academic medical centers in Egypt, 191 patients with laboratory-confirmed SARS-CoV-2 infection were randomized to receive either zinc 220 mg twice daily plus hydroxychloroquine or hydroxychloroquine alone for a 5-day course.10 The primary endpoints were recovery within 28 days, the need for mechanical ventilation, and death.
+In a randomized clinical trial that was conducted at 3 academic medical centers in Egypt, 191 patients with laboratory-confirmed SARS-CoV-2 infection were randomized to receive either zinc 220 mg twice daily plus hydroxychloroquine or hydroxychloroquine alone for a 5-day course.12 The primary endpoints were recovery within 28 days, the need for mechanical ventilation, and death.
 The 2 arms were matched for age and gender.
-There were no significant differences between the arms in the percentages of patients who recovered within 28 days (79.2% in the zinc plus hydroxychloroquine arm vs. 77.9% in the hydroxychloroquine alone arm; P = 0.969), the need for mechanical ventilation (P = 0.537), or overall mortality (P = 0.986).
+There were no significant differences between the arms in the percentages of patients who recovered within 28 days (79.2% in the zinc plus hydroxychloroquine arm vs. 77.9% in the hydroxychloroquine alone arm; P = 0.969), the number of patients who required mechanical ventilation (4 in the zinc plus hydroxychloroquine arm vs. 6 in the hydroxychloroquine alone arm; P = 0.537), or overall mortality (2 patients in each arm; P = 0.986).
 The only risk factors for mortality were age and the need for mechanical ventilation.

 - te Velthuis AJW, van den Worm SHE, Sims AC, et al. Zn(2+) inhibits coronavirus and arterivirus RNA polymerase activity in vitro and zinc ionophores block the replication of these viruses in cell culture.
 PLoS Pathog.
 2010;6(11):e1001176.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/21079686.